 Excise duty has been regularly described as 'a tax on tourism' by alcohol industry lobbyists in Ireland, who claim that it damages our tourism offering.
-There is no evidence to substantiate this claim, as the number of tourists visiting Ireland the amount of money spent by tourists in Ireland grows year-on-year.
+There is no evidence to substantiate this claim, as the most recent Overseas Holidaymakers Attitudes Survey Main Markets 2016, conducted by Kantar MillwardBrown for Fáilte Ireland, highlights; only 8% of those surveyed mentioned drink costs as a disadvantage to a possible return visit.

-Figures released by Fáilte Ireland in July 2016 show that expenditure by tourists visiting Ireland was estimated to be worth €6 billion in 2015, which represents annual growth of 16%.
+Figures released by Fáilte Ireland in June 2017 show that expenditure by tourists visiting Ireland was estimated to be worth €6.532 billion in 2016, which represents annual growth of 9.5%.
 (45)

-Overseas tourist visits to Ireland in 2015 grew by 13.1% to 8 million and one third (33%) of their total spend here was on food and drink.
-Combining spending by international tourists with the money spent by Irish residents taking trips here, Fáilte Ireland estimated total tourism expenditure in 2015 to be €7.5 billion.
+Overseas tourist visits to Ireland in 2016 grew by 8.7% to 8.742 million and one third (34%) of their total spend here was on food and drink.
+Combining spending by international tourists with the money spent by Irish residents taking trips here, Fáilte Ireland estimated total tourism expenditure in 2016 to be €8.3 billion.
 (45)